How does Solar Smart Charging work?

 This is the maximum amount of electricity the PV system can produce under ideal conditions, sometimes called 'rated capacity or 'rated output'.

-What is orientation?
-How do I find my orientation?
+What is direction?
+How do I find it?

-The orientation of your solar PV system is the direction it is pointing.
+This is the direction your solar PV system is pointing.
 This is important for determining what time of the day the power output from your solar PV system will peak.
 The numerical values (degrees) for each direction are listed in the image below.

-What is Tilt Angle?
+What is Tilt?
 How do I estimate a useful value?
 What is it used for?

 The tilt of your solar PV system is a measurement of how far your PV panels are from horizontal.
 If your panels are horizontally installed (lying flat, facing the sky), you have a 0-degree tilt.
 Conversely, a 90-degree tilt is where the panel would be standing upright, pointing towards the sky.